-The minimum initial purchase by an investor is \$25,000.
-The Fund reserves the right to waive investment minimums.
-The Fund's shares are offered for sale through its Distributor at net asset value.
+The minimum initial purchase for Class I shares by an investor is \$1,000,000.
+The Fund reserves the right to waive the investment minimum.
+The Fund may permit a financial intermediary to waive the initial minimum per shareholder for Class I shares in the following situations: broker-dealers purchasing fund shares for clients in broker-sponsored discretionary fee-based advisory programs; financial intermediaries with clients of a registered investment advisor (RIA) purchasing fund shares in fee based advisory accounts with a \$1,000,000 aggregated initial investment across multiple clients; and certain other situations deemed appropriate by the Fund.
+The Fund's Class I shares are offered for sale through its Distributor at net asset value.
 The price of the shares during the Fund's continuous offering will fluctuate over time with the net asset value of the shares.